socialstar-co/tech-assessment/README.md

 ## Expected Deliverable

 - A working Ember application with:
-  - SocialStar logo displayed at the top (center-aligned)
+  - Socialstar logo displayed at the top (center-aligned)
   - Bootstrap accordion component implemented below the logo
   - Custom styling applied from the provided SCSS
   - Clean, professional layout